Karina Singh

 2D Works

-Looking ahead as a future art educator, I aim to bridge traditional and digital realms, using technology to enhance rather than replace conventional artistic practices.
+I aim to bridge traditional and digital realms, using technology to enhance rather than replace conventional artistic practices.
 I'm committed to preparing both myself and my future students for artistic innovation while preserving the fundamental values of artistic expression.
 This means continuing to push boundaries and experiment with both established and emerging methods of creation, always keeping the focus on authentic artistic and human growth.

 Digital